-In my previous post, I talked about some of the ways that leaders foster incorrect behaviors by measuring the wrong things.
+In my previous post, I talked about some of the ways that Agile leaders foster incorrect behaviors by measuring the wrong things.
 The recent shenanigans at Wells Fargo serve as a great example of what can go wrong when measurements are set up poorly.
-For agile teams, I recommended that the leaders stop measuring the easy things like hours worked, since it leads to undesirable behaviors and ultimately decreased productivity.
+For Agile and Scrum teams, I recommended that the leaders stop measuring the easy things like hours worked, since it leads to undesirable behaviors and ultimately decreased productivity.
 In this post, we will look at what should be measured instead.

 Organizations are in business for a reason.
 For most, it is about serving a particular market or customer in order to make a profit.
 The focus on activity measures is misguided because not every activity leads to providing value to customers or making profits.
 Some activities lead to outputs, and some outputs lead to impact.
 Some of those impacts serve the customer and contribute to profits.
 So a great first step is to stop measuring activity, and focus on either outputs or (preferably) impacts that you are trying to make.
 Doing the right activities should lead to value and profits, but more of the wrong activities would not.

 Organizations measure activities because it is easy.
 Output and impacts are more difficult to measure so most organizations don't even try.
 This is a classic example of the streetlight effect which is an observation bias.